 Based on their applications and interests, students enter one of the major subject options of the division and are given an academic adviser who is a professorial faculty member associated with the option.
-The five options are geobiology, geochemistry, geology, geophysics, and planetary science.
-The division also jointly administers the environmental science and engineering option (see page 312).
-Students may later change options, but must first obtain approval by the new option.
+The six options are environmental science and engineering, geobiology, geochemistry, geology, geophysics, and planetary science.
+Students may later change options, but must first obtain approval from the new option.
 Each student must plan to satisfy the requirements for the Ph.D. degree in one option.